Maislinn/CMS-Style-Blog/README.md

 ![license](https://img.shields.io/badge/license-MIT-yellow)
 ## Description
 AS A developer who writes about tech I WANT a CMS-style blog site SO THAT I can publish articles, blog posts, and my thoughts and opinions

+In this project I was able to practice my skills in models and routes.
 ## Table of Contents
  * [Installation](#installation)
  * [Usage](#usage)